-A committee made up of community volunteers and members of the Foundation’s board of directors evaluates each application.
+A committee of members of the Foundation’s Board of Directors evaluates each application.
 Members are selected to represent the broad geographic and professional diversity of the South Haven community.
 The Board of Directors makes every effort to appoint committee members who will be unbiased and fair in evaluating proposals.

-After a thorough review of the proposals, the Committee makes recommendations to Board of Directors, which makes all funding decisions.
-Occasionally the Grants committee may suggest that a decision on an application be postponed.
+After a thorough review of the applications, the Grants Committee makes recommendations to the Foundation’s Board, which makes all final funding decisions.

-In evaluating grant proposals the Foundation gives consideration to:
+In evaluating grant applications the Foundation gives consideration to: